Dirac231/EXP101/LINUX/LESSON_2/README.md

 At the end of "Exercise 2" in the first lesson, supplying a string of 50 characters makes the binary go in "segmentation fault".\
 \
-This error is thrown whenever a variable accesses memory which was not intended for that variable.
-In that case, the `buf[]` array was 25 chars long and allocated on the stack, since the length of the input is not checked anywhere, we can specify an arbitrary input length.\
+This happens because the `strcpy()` function doesn't check the length of the input by itself, and blindly allocates 50 chars in the `buf` array, which is only 25 chars long.
+Our string ends up in unintended memory regions, and a "segfault" error is thrown.\
 \
-A programmer might think that `strcpy()` would check the length of the input string, but he would be wrong, `strcpy()` is considered unsafe for this very reason (had he read the docs, he would have used `strncpy()` instead).\
+We say that the input string is "overflowing" the stack as that's the memory region where the error is happening.\
 \
-`strcpy()` blindly allocates 50 chars in a 25-long array, a "segfault" is received, and we say that the input string is "overflowing" the stack as that's the memory region where the error is happening.\
-\
-Think about how dangerous this is for a moment, you can now write any value you want in the stack memory region, including addresses!
+Think about how dangerous this is, you can now write any value you want in the stack region, including addresses!
 At the point of the `strcpy()` call, you can still access CPU registers, so what if you overwrite the `RIP` register?
 What would happen then?\
 \
-Well, if you think about it, the `RIP` points to the next instruction to be executed, so if you can write an arbitrary address there, you can basically make the binary execute arbitrary code on the system!.
+Well, the `RIP` points to the next instruction to be executed, so if you can write an arbitrary address there, you can make the binary execute arbitrary code on the system!\
+\
 This scenario is known as "stack overflow", to prove that it's possible, you only need to do two things:
 - Overwrite the `RIP` with an arbitrary address.
 - Prove that you can execute arbitrary code, by choosing the right address.

+If you remember, in the `RIP`, only "canonical" 48-bit addresses are accepted, but this for example is not true for the `RBP`.\
+\
+In the memory map, the `RBP` is actually immediately below the `RIP`, so overwriting the `RBP` would be a great starting point.
+Once the input is long enough to reach the beginning of the `RBP`, you first write 8 bytes of junk in it, and then you are right at the beginning of the `RIP`, where only canonical addresses are accepted.\
+\
+But how do you find the right input length to arrive at the `RBP`?
+The answer is "De Brujin" sequences, a never-repeating pattern of 8-byte chunks. `gdb` can generate one for you with the `pattern create [length]` command, the length you choose doesn't matter as long as it overflows the stack.\
+\
+Since the string never repeats, once we overwrite the `RBP` with a portion of it, we know exactly where that value is in the sequence, thus the amount of bytes we need to reach the `RBP` register, and we have won.